Dynamics and Stability of Non-Smooth Dynamical Systems with Two Switches: Constant Dynamics

 \begin{enumerate} \item case $d_{i2} \neq 0$, then

 \item case $d_{i2} = 0$ and $d_{i3} \neq 0$, then

 \end{enumerate}

-which, in both cases, consists into two straight lines inside the cylinder $C$, possibly invisible relative to $S_i$.
-Over this straight lines acts the reduced dynamics $\dot{x} = d_{i1}$ and, around then, acts the layer dynamics described in \cref{sec:constant:tab:fast}, but exchanging $d_{i2}$ with $d_{i3}$ if $d_{i2} = 0$. \end{thm}
+which, in both cases, consists of two straight lines inside the cylinder $C$, possibly invisible relative to $S_i$.
+Over this straight lines acts the reduced dynamics $\dot{x} = d_{i1}$ and, around then, acts the layer dynamics described in \cref{sec:constant:tab:fast}, but exchanging $d_{i2}$ with $d_{i3}$ if $d_{i2} = 0$. \end{rtheorem}